3 dead, including shooter, after shooting inside Las Vegas law office, police say

 The sheriff said police officers were still working to clear the building and evacuate the people sheltered inside, while investigators were searching the shooter's vehicle in the office building's parking garage.

-Summerlin spans roughly 13 miles along the city's western edge, about 30 minutes west of the Las Vegas Strip.
+Summerlin spans roughly 13 miles (21 kilometers) along the city's western edge, about 30 minutes west of the Las Vegas Strip.